neondatabase/neon/docs/glossary.md

 The WAL receiver connects to the external WAL safekeeping service (or directly to the primary) using PostgreSQL physical streaming replication, and continuously receives WAL.
-It decodes the WAL records, and stores them to the page cache repository.
+It decodes the WAL records, and stores them to the repository.

 We keep one WAL receiver active per timeline.